chauff/cse1500-web-transcripts/_lectures/security.md

 How can the server validate that this request was intentionally sent by the user?
 The most common approach today is via a so-called _CSRF token_, a randomly generated string, generated by the server, that is unpredictable and cannot be guessed.
 The server inserts this CSRF token in the response, typically in a hidden form field (**not** in a cookie).
 The server also keeps track of the combination of session ID and CSRF token.
 When the user then fills in the form and submits it to the server, the CSRF token is returned to the server and the server checks whether it matches the one it has on record.
 If it is a match, the server executes the requested action (e.g., changing a user's profile data) and rejects it otherwise.
 An attacker is not able to guess this CSRF token - as long as we do not rely on cookies to store CSRF tokens, as cookies are appended to the HTTP request automatically by the browser.
 Although the attacker can try to guess a valid CSRF token, it should be impossible if the server generates CSRF tokens according to best practices.

-As CSRF tokens are an established line of defense, Express middleware exists (a popular option is [csurf](https://www.npmjs.com/package/csurf)) that takes care of the generation and validation of CSRF tokens.

 Another option for a web application to verify that a user intended a particular request are the use of reauthentication (the user is asked to authenticate again, e.g., if the request takes place at an unusual time, or at an unusual location).

 Going back to our example, if a user is accessing a _Win an iPAD_ web site and after submitting her ticket receives a request to reauthenticate to her online banking provider, she should realize that something is off.